 - 1. In the Uyuni Web UI, navigate to Software > Manage > Channels, and click [Create Channel]. - 2.
-On the Create Software Channel page, give your channel a name (for example, My Tools SLES 15 SP1 x86\64) and a label (for example, my-tools-sles15sp1-x86\64).
-Labels must not contain space characters or capital letters. - 3.
-In the Parent Channel drop down, choose the relevant base channel (for example, SLE-Product-SLES15-SP1-Pool for x86\64).
+On the Create Software Channel page, give your channel a name (for example, My Tools SLES 15 SP1 x86_64) and a label (for example, my-tools-sles15sp1-x86_64).
+Labels must not contain spaces or uppercase letters. - 3.
+In the Parent Channel drop down, choose the relevant base channel (for example, SLE-Product-SLES15-SP1-Pool for x86_64).
 Ensure that you choose the compatible parent channel for your packages. - 4.
-In the Architecture drop down, choose the appropriate hardware architecture (for example, x86\64). - 5.
+In the Architecture drop down, choose the appropriate hardware architecture (for example, x86_64). - 5.
 Provide any additional information in the contact details, channel access control, and GPG fields, as required for your environment. - 6.
 Click [Create Channel].